Massive wave propagation near null infinity: Introduction

 for $m\in \bbN$ and $s\in \bbR$, where $H_{\mathrm{sc}}^{m,s}(\bbR^d) = \langle r \rangle^{-s} H^m(\bbR^d)$, then one expects $u\in H_{\mathrm{sc}}^{m,s}(\mathbb{R}^{1+d})$ near the interior of $\mathrm{Sf}$.
 So the amount of decay of $u$ in the spacelike region is controlled by the amount of decay of the initial data and the forcing.

-At null infinity, a lack of \emph{regularity} also obstructs decay.
+At null infinity, a lack of \emph{regularity} (i.e.\ smoothness) also obstructs decay.
 For example, using the vector-field method, Klainerman \cite[Theorems 2 \& 3]{Klainerman} shows that, in the exact Minkowski case with zero forcing (and under an assumption about supports), there exists some $c=c_{\mathsf{m},d}>0$ such that

 where

 is a quantity depending on the $L^2(\bbR^d)$ norms of $u$ and its derivatives up to order $k+\lceil d/2 \rceil$ on the Cauchy hypersurface $\Sigma_0 = \{(t,\bfx):t=0\}$, and similarly for $I^0_{\bbP,k+\lceil d/2 \rceil}(u,H_1)$ on $H_1 = \{(t,\bfx) : t^2 - r^2 = 1\}$.
 So,